PubDef: Defending Against Transfer Attacks From Public Models: Threat Model

 \section{Threat Model}

 We first define our threat model for this paper: \emph{\underline{t}ransfer \underline{a}ttack with \underline{p}ublic \underline{m}odels} (\tapm{}).
 It is designed to capture a class of attacks that are especially easy and low-cost to mount, do not require great sophistication, and are not easily prevented by existing defenses.
 It fills in a part of the attack landscape that has not been captured by other well-known threat models (e.g., white-box, query-based, and transfer attack).
 Under \tapm{}, the adversary has the following capabilities: \begin{enumerate}[itemsep=0.5pt,leftmargin=20pt] \item They have white-box access to all publicly available models trained for the same task.
 They can mount a transfer attack, using any public model as the surrogate. \item They cannot train or fine-tune a neural network.
 This might be because a reasonable training set is not publicly available, or because the training process requires substantial expertise and resources that outweighs the economic gain of the attack. \item They can submit one or more adversarial inputs to the target model but cannot run query-based attacks.
-This assumption is particularly well-suited to security-sensitive tasks, e.g., authentication and malware detection, where the adversary is caught immediately if the attack fails, or to systems where other effective defenses against query-based attacks can be deployed. \end{enumerate} We also assume that the defender is also aware of the same set of public models.
+This assumption is particularly well-suited to security-sensitive tasks, e.g., authentication and malware detection, where the adversary is caught immediately if the attack fails, or to systems where other effective defenses against query-based attacks can be deployed. \end{enumerate} By default, we assume that the defender is also aware of the same set of public models.
+However, we will later show that our defense generalizes exceptionally well to unseen public models.

 \textbf{Notation.} Let $\mathcal{S} = \{\mathsf{S}_1,\ldots,\mathsf{S}_{s}\}$ denote a finite set of all public models on the same task and $\mathcal{A} = \{\mathsf{A}_1,\ldots,\mathsf{A}_{a}\}$ a set of known transfer attack algorithms.
 An attack generates an $\ell_p$-norm bounded adversarial example from a model $\mathsf{A}$ and an input sample $x$: